The Unhealed Shadow Self [Meaning & Integrating]

 It actualizes living a multi-faceted life that incorporates the good, the bad, the beautiful, the ugly, the embarrassing, and the uncertain.

 The more concealed it is, the more secret an influence it will have on you.
-When you are prepared to shine a light on the repressed parts of yourself, you must be ready to accept what you discover.
+When you are prepared to shine a light on the repressed parts of yourself known as your shadow, you must be ready to accept what you discover.

 The shadow self is an unhealed part of you that is unconscious and split off/separate from your conscious Self.
 The unhealed shadow self often is a saboteur of your goals and successes in life.